SWIMMING POOL ACCIDENTS

 State law requires that all water parks have at least two trained lifeguards on staff for each pool while it is in operation.

-During a very busy day, the water park hires one lifeguard at the least popular pool and a third lifeguard at the most popular pool.
+During a hectic day, the water park hires one lifeguard at the least popular pool and a third lifeguard at the most popular pool.

 There is an accident at the less popular pool, and a little boy gets a head injury.